VISHNU193/Github-Practice-VishnuKumarK/README.md

 # Github-Practice-VishnuKumarK

-*This s the repo for gihtub assignmennt of devops
+This is the repo for gihtub assignmennt of devops